ProSGNeRF: Progressive Dynamic Neural Scene Graph with Frequency Modulated Foundation Model in Urban Scenes: Abstract

 \section{Abstract}

-Implicit neural representation has demonstrated promising results in view synthesis for large and complex scenes.
-However, existing approaches either fail to capture the fast-moving objects or need to build the scene graph without camera ego-motions, leading to low-quality synthesized views of the scene.
-We aim to jointly solve the view synthesis problem of large-scale urban scenes and fast-moving vehicles, which is more practical and challenging.
-To this end, we first leverage a graph structure to learn the local scene representations of dynamic objects and the background.
-Then, we design a progressive scheme that dynamically allocates a new local scene graph trained with frames within a temporal window, allowing us to scale up the representation to an arbitrarily large scene.
-Besides, the training views of urban scenes are relatively sparse, which leads to a significant decline in reconstruction accuracy for dynamic objects.
-Therefore, we design a frequency auto-encoder network to encode the latent code and regularize the frequency range of objects, which can enhance the representation of dynamic objects and address the issue of sparse image inputs.
-Additionally, we employ lidar point projection to maintain geometry consistency in large-scale urban scenes.
-Experimental results demonstrate that our method achieves state-of-the-art view synthesis accuracy, object manipulation, and scene roaming ability.
-The code will be open-sourced upon paper acceptance.
+{ Implicit neural representation has demonstrated promising results in 3D reconstruction in various scenes.
+However, existing approaches either struggle to model fast-moving objects or are incapable of handling large-scale camera ego-motion in urban environments.
+This leads to low-quality synthesized views of the large-scale urban scenes.
+In this paper, we aim to jointly solve the problems caused by large-scale scenes and fast-moving vehicles, which are more practical and challenging.
+To this end, we propose a progressive scene graph network architecture to learn the local scene representations of dynamic objects and global urban scenes.
+The progressive learning architecture dynamically allocates a new local scene graph trained on frames within a temporal window, with the window size automatically determined, allowing us to scale up the representation to large-scale scenes.
+Besides, according to our observations, fast-moving objects are observed only in a few frames, which leads to a significant decline in reconstruction accuracy for dynamic objects.
+Therfore, We introduce a foundation-guided object representation that extracts object-centric visual priors and conditions the density and color decoders in normalized object coordinates.
+We further propose a frequency-progressive regularization strategy that gradually exposes high-frequency positional, directional, and pose encodings during training, reducing overfitting to sparse object observations.
+Experimental results demonstrate that our method achieves state-of-the-art view synthesis accuracy, object manipulation, and scene roaming ability in various scenes.
+The code will be open-sourced on \href{https://github.com/dtc111111/prosgnerf}{https://github.com/dtc111111/prosgnerf}. }